 Check out these Google Play statistics on why you and your business should have an app:

 - Google Play generates the largest amount of worldwide app downloads.
 In 2020, app users downloaded 108.5 billion apps from Google Play

 - There are 1.6 billion active Android users

-- Android maintained its position as the leading mobile operating system worldwide in July 2020, controlling the mobile OS market with a 74.6% market share
+- Android is maintaining its position as the leading mobile operating system worldwide by controlling the mobile OS market with an 85% market share

 - Mobile apps are projected to hit $581.9 billion in revenue in 2020